 - 7.1 Moving from response to recovery and renewal takes careful planning to ensure that finite resources are used in the most efficient way.
-The situation remains ever changing and future plans have to be linked directly to those of other partners and with an eye on changing Government guidance. - 7.2 Through the workshops detailed above, Members have generated a range of actions and ideas to support the following high level objectives within the Recovery and Renewal Framework; - The delivery of services that are focussed to meet the needs of customers, community and business are restored where appropriate - The immediate and longer term financial sustainability of the Council - That Members are engaged with decision making in an appropriate way through local democratic governance. - The principle of 'Build Back Better' is followed and that opportunities to learn and become more efficient and effective are realised wherever possible. - 7.3 Whilst some actions maybe straightforward and deliverable within existing budgets others will require further investigation and development to determine whether they are appropriate, viable and achievable.
-Alongside this a there are a range of questions that need to be considered including; - What is the relative priority of the proposal? - What degree of influence does the Council have? - Are better placed partners already doing this? - Can we afford to do this? - Does the proposal support the high level objectives? - 7.4 The Action plan at Appendix 1, sets out the first iteration of how the proposals put forward by Members can be developed and, where appropriate, implemented and by whom. - 7.5 As a follow up to the Workshops, Members suggestions were circulated to staff who have come forward with some excellent suggestions, especially relating to operational performance efficiency, and these will be fed into the process where relevant.
-Examples include undertaking a skills audit to support future response, utilising online consultation platforms and the use of 'influencers' to support our media campaigns.
+The situation remains ever changing and future plans have to be linked directly to those of other partners and with an eye on changing Government guidance. - 7.2 Through the workshops detailed above, Members have generated a range of actions and ideas to support the following high level objectives within the Recovery and Renewal Framework; - The delivery of services that are focussed to meet the needs of customers, community and business are restored where appropriate. - The immediate and longer term financial sustainability of the Council. - That Members are engaged with decision making in an appropriate way through local democratic governance. - The principle of 'Build Back Better' is followed and that opportunities to learn and become more efficient and effective are realised wherever possible. - 7.3 Whilst some actions maybe straightforward and deliverable within existing budgets others will require further investigation and development to determine whether they are appropriate, viable and achievable.
+Alongside this a there are a range of questions that need to be considered including; - What is the relative priority of the proposal? - What degree of influence does the Council have?

-- 7.6 Members will note that there are a range of options including linking the work to partners through, for example, the Team Devon Recovery Prospectus which primarily relates to economy, business and employment or the Devon Carbon Plan. - 7.7 Other work maybe better linked to existing or emerging Council initiatives including the Climate Change and Biodiversity or Housing strategies and this is proposed where relevant. - 7.8 There are however some key emerging areas that will require detailed investigation and development.
+- Are better placed partners already doing this? - Can we afford to do this? - Does the proposal support the high level objectives? - 7.4 The Action plan at Appendix 1, sets out the first iteration of how the proposals put forward by Members can be developed and, where appropriate, implemented and by whom. - 7.5 As a follow up to the Workshops, Members suggestions were circulated to staff who have come forward with some excellent ideas, especially relating to operational performance efficiency, and these will be fed into the process where relevant.
+Examples include undertaking a skills audit to support future response, utilising online consultation platforms and the use of 'influencers' to support our media campaigns. - 7.6 Members will note that there are a range of options including linking the work to partners through, for example, the 'Team Devon' Recovery Prospectus which primarily relates to economy, business and employment or the Devon Carbon Plan. - 7.7 Reference to 'Team Devon' relates to the collaboration of all Devon Councils who, in the response to COVID-19, are working together to develop action plans and specific deliverables. - 7.8 Other work maybe better linked to existing or emerging Council initiatives including the Climate Change and Biodiversity or Housing strategies and this is proposed where relevant. - 7.9 There are however some key themes and areas that will require detailed investigation and development.